About Pawsitive Pooches (and cats)

 Several more "Pick-a-Pooch" events were held... all at Creve Coeur Park, and all wonderful for the pups!
 The next included all 3 no-kill shelters in the St. Louis Metro Area and the 3rd and very best was just for "Special Needs" dogs that were doomed to be shelter-lifers due to a flaw in their body or spirit...cat dislikers, must be the only dog-dogs, fearful dogs, senior dogs, duo dogs that had to stay together, and dogs with medical conditions.
 Each group had their own section of the park with signage so the perfectly matched family could easily find the pooches suitable for their situations.
 Many more tears flowed that happy day!

 So, even though I swore to get in, clean up the shelter and be done, I could not stop helping Granite City APA dogs.
 The moment we emptied the shelter at the "Pick-a-Pooch" adoptathons, it was full of needy dogs soon thereafter.
-And so I began to hold monthly adoption events at local Petsmart stores.
+And so I began to hold monthly adoption events at local PetSmart stores.
 I learned a lot about finding good homes for dogs; prescreening, home visits, good contracts, etc.

 Much I learned the very, very hard way.
 In 2001, a wonderful dog named Dusty paid the biggest price for MY mistake.
 His life.
-Dusty was a happy go lucky Dalmation/lab mix with a lot of playful energy.
+Dusty was a happy go lucky Dalmatian/lab mix with a lot of playful energy.
 What I THOUGHT was a good home turned out to be Dusty's worst nightmare...and mine as well.
-At a Petsmart adoption event, a woman came in (appeared to be normal) and adopted Dusty for her 3 sons and husband.
+At a PetSmart adoption event, a woman came in (appeared to be normal) and adopted Dusty for her 3 sons and husband.
 The first giant animal rescue mistake I made: I didn't insist on meeting the entire family.
 Months later, Dusty was bludgeoned to death over the course of 3 long torturous hours, by the husband with a sledge hammer and a baseball bat while consuming a 6-pack of beer.
 From that painful moment that I was told that Dusty had been brutally murdered, my entire being was changed.
 Caution was now my motto.

 Here is Dara's story: